eddycharly/terraform-provider-kops/docs/resources/instance_group.md

 The following arguments are supported:
 - `manager` - (Optional) - (Computed) - String - Manager determines what is managing the node lifecycle.
-- `role` - (Required) - String - Role determines the role of instances in this instance group.
+- `role` - (Required) - String - Type determines the role of instances in this instance group: masters or nodes.
 - `image` - (Optional) - (Computed) - String - Image is the instance (ami etc) we should use.
 - `min_size` - (Required) - Int - MinSize is the minimum size of the pool.
 - `max_size` - (Required) - Int - MaxSize is the maximum size of the pool.